tgroshon/tommygroshong.com/content/posts/doom-principle.md

 hand operates more at the level of "if there's smoke there's fire" or "rotting fish smell equals a rotting fish".

-I look at the Java ecosystem and interpret the world as follows:
+One way to interpret the Security Exploit History of the Java Runtime Environment is as follows:

 > **Java**: "We have shipped this awesome ecosystem of tools to make dynamic code
 > discovery, loading, and execution across networks and organizations easy!"